Renalka/Dreamscapes/README.md

 #### 5. Dream Journal
 Users can maintain a journal of their dreams.

+#### 6. Recommendation Engine
+This app utilizes pre-trained BERT models to generate book recommendations based on user's dream.\
+We are utilizing the CMU Books Dataset that contains the details of the books like book title, author.
+ISBN and summary.
+After performing the initial processing of the dataset, we generate embeddings for each book summary.
+The computed embeddings are saved.
+Using pre-trained BERT model and cosine similarity, we find the three most similar book descriptions to the user's dream.

 ### Dependencies

 This project requires Python 3.8+ and the Python libraries required can be found here:\